rayymondf/rayymondf/README.md

 ## About Me

-I'm an Electrical Engineering student at the University of Waterloo with interests across software, data systems, embedded systems, and hardware.
+I'm an Electrical Engineering student at the University of Waterloo with interests across SWE, embedded systems, and hardware design.

-I enjoy building practical projects, learning new technologies, and solving engineering problems that involve both code and real-world systems.

 ---